KMNB: WCCO-FM (1969–1983)

-Until 1973, the station only operated for the minimum amount of time required to keep the license.
-In August 1973, when the transmitter was upgraded to full power at 100,000 watts, a broad-based music format was launched.
+Until 1973, the station only operated for the minimum amount of time each day required to keep the license.
+In August 1973, when the transmitter was upgraded to full power at 100,000 watts, a broad-based popular adult music format was launched.
 By 1975, the format evolved to adult contemporary music, though WCCO-FM continued to play deeper album tracks than most AC stations.
 In that same year, WCCO-FM picked up the syndicated "Dr. Demento Show" for weekends.
 Personalities included Paul Stagg, Carl Lensgraf, Terri Davis, Tom Ambrose, Curt Lundgren, Johnny Canton, Peter May and Pat O'Neill.
 Tim Russell, who went on to be a cast member on NPR's "A Prairie Home Companion," hosted middays and created memorable characters like traffic reporter "Captain Buzz Studley."

 Switch to Top 40

 WCCO-FM was a modestly successful station until new IDS Center transmitters for competing stations were built in 1979.
 That caused interference to WCCO-FM's broadcast signal.
-In addition to the interference, the station was affected by a strike at about the same time.
+In addition to the interference, the station was affected by a labor strike at about the same time.
 The striking FM air staff was temporarily replaced with announcers with little experience, making the station sound unpolished compared to its usual presentation.
 The station also began to face formidable competition after a relaunch of KSTP-FM "KS95," with a comparable live AC format.
-The station gravitated to a stricter playlist as the 1980s wore on.
+WCCO-FM gravitated to a stricter playlist as the 1980s wore on.

 In 1983, Top 40 became a very popular format across the country.
-WLOL, which picked up the format by 1982, was one of the most successful stations in the market, and KDWB had moved from AM to the FM band.
+WLOL, which picked up the format by 1982, was one of the most successful FM stations in the market, and KDWB, another popular Top 40 station, moved from AM to the FM band.
 WCCO-FM also made the switch to Top 40 under Program Director John Long that year.
 However, results were dismal, and both the format and Long lasted just a few months.

-WLTE (1983-2011)
+WLTE (1983–2011)

-The "Lite" format was introduced later in 1983, along with new call letters WLTE.
-In addition to the soft adult contemporary format, the station switched to all-Christmas music from mid-November to midnight on Christmas, billing itself in that period as "The Official Christmas Music Station".
-Rival Kool 108, an oldies station, also programs nothing but Christmas music during this period.
+A "Lite" music format was introduced later in 1983, along with new call letters WLTE.
+In addition to the soft adult contemporary format, the station switched to all-Christmas music from mid-November to midnight on Christmas Day, billing itself in that period as "The Official Christmas Music Station".
+Rival Kool 108, an oldies station, also programs all Christmas music during this period.

 In 1998, the ownership of WLTE, along with sister station WCCO, went to the Infinity Broadcasting Corporation, a subsidiary of CBS Radio.

 Until the early 2000s, the station had been known as "W-Lite" and "Lite Rock 103 FM," having rounded the frequency up to "103" since the WCCO-FM days.
 The frequency approximation worked in the days before digital tuners, and it eliminated confusion with KEEY, on 102.1.
 The station became "102.9 Lite FM" in the mid-2000s, as digital tuners became standard on most FM radios, displaying a station's exact dial position.